UPDATED: 11:00 a.m. ET, March 2, 2023

 The promise to have a cabinet that “looks like America” has been more than kept by Joe Biden.
-In fact, it’s been all but a mandate as the president-elect is set to have the most diverse group of executive branch leaders and presidential advisers in U.S. history.
+In fact, it’s been all but a mandate as the 46th president of the United States has enjoyed the distinction of having the most diverse group of executive branch leaders and presidential advisers in American history.

-Oh, did we mention that Biden also has the shrewd political — and legal — expertise of a Black woman vice president to lean on?
-Kamala Harris is expected to play an outsized role in Biden’s administration in a departure from the subtle functions traditionally expected from vice presidents.
+Now Biden will have the luxury of having another powerful and influential Black person in the White House to turn to for shrewd political and legal expertise.
+Kamala Harris has already been playing an outsized role in Biden’s administration in a departure from the subtle functions traditionally expected from vice presidents.

-Biden had to fill more than four dozen roles, from his chief of staff through the U.S. attorney general, neither of whom is Black.
-But at the same time, Biden has put multiple Black people in a position to make history and work in capacities that, if done well, can not only make a serious difference but will also do so at a time when their consequential roles are arguably needed more than ever by the U.S. government.
+With his cabinet and senior advisers, Biden has put multiple Black people in a position to make history and work in capacities that can not only make a serious difference but will also come at a time when their consequential roles are arguably needed more than ever by the U.S. government and public alike.

-And for all the Black people Biden nominated for Biden’s cabinet or named as his top advisers, there were many, many others who were also under consideration.
-Household names like Stacey Abrams, whose voting rights organization Fair Fight’s groundwork in Georgia helped flipping the state blue for the first time in 30 years with election results that all but sewed up Biden’s historic election.
-She is also widely credited with helping to secure this month’s runoff elections that gave Democrats the edge in the U.S. Senate.
-However, it’s been reported she has her sights set on avenging her gubernatorial loss in 2018 when she fell victim to a massive Republican-led voter suppression effort.
+And for all the Black people in Biden’s cabinet or named as his top advisers, there were many, many others who were also under consideration.
+Household names like Stacey Abrams, whose voting rights organization Fair Fight’s groundwork in Georgia helped to flip the state blue for the first time in 30 years with election results that all but sewed up Biden’s historic election.
+She was also widely credited with helping to secure last year’s runoff elections that gave Democrats the edge in the U.S. Senate.
+Abrams is now running for governor of Georgia in a race she lost four years ago following a massive Republican-led voter suppression effort.

 Other familiar names of Black people Biden reportedly considered for his cabinet include, but certainly were not limited to Jeh Johnson, the former secretary of Homeland Security under President Barack Obama, and former Massachusetts Governor Deval Patrick.